MBAkinlabi/my-app/NOTES.md

-# class Component Lifecycle Overview
+# Component Creation Lifecycle in Action
-- What Component Lifecycle is.
-And not that it's called Lifestyle Hooks, which is different from React Hooks.
+- I learned about how Lifecycle Hooks work (Note that they're different from React Hooks).
-- Lifestyle Hooks only work in class-based components.
-They don't work in functional-based components
-- You may watch this video again to understand it more.
+- I still need to read more about this though the author is sharing more about them later.